RealismusModding/realismusmodding.github.io/mods/seasons/manual/info_for_map_makers.md

   - `secondaryNodeName` The subobject to search for below the above, can be the same as shapeName if there is no hierarchy.
 This is used to replace LOD1 of birch_stage1 even if other objects also have meshes named LOD1.
 (You can find this using Giants Editor.)
   - `to` The name of the shape as defined in the material holder.
 (This is your Shape name from replacementTexturesMaterialHolder.i3d)

-- You can also do replacement for foliageLayers by using XML like this instead of the <texture.... > tags
+- You can also do replacement for foliageLayers by using XML like this instead of the &lt;texture.... &gt; tags

 ```xml
 <foliageLayer name="grass" to="grass_winter" />